-27 ADOT, through ADOT designated personnel, has the authority to stop any activity that 28 constitutes or is perceived to present a threat of imminent danger.
-If any conditions or activities 29 may present an imminent danger that could result in serious injury, death, or extensive property 30 damage, Developer shall stop the affected portion of the Work immediately and shall not 31 recommence until the practices or conditions are corrected to the satisfaction of ADOT.
-32 Developer shall discipline and/or dismiss employees who violate established safety rules and 33 regulations.
-This includes immediate termination for serious violations, repeated violations, or 34 the refusal to follow health and safety rules.
-Developer shall be solely responsible for all cost or schedule impacts, in the event the Project or any portion thereof is stopped or shut down by any 35 36 Governmental Entity because of an unsafe condition.
+- ADOT, through ADOT designated personnel, has the authority to stop any activity that constitutes or is perceived to present a threat of imminent danger.
+If any conditions or activities - 23 may present an imminent danger that could result in serious injury, death, or extensive property - damage, Developer shall stop the affected portion of the Work immediately and shall not recommence until the practices or conditions are corrected to the satisfaction of ADOT. - 26 Developer shall discipline and/or dismiss employees who violate established safety rules and - 27 regulations.
+This includes immediate termination for serious violations, repeated violations, or - 28 the refusal to follow health and safety rules.
+Developer shall be solely responsible for all cost or - 29 schedule impacts, in the event the Project or any portion thereof is stopped or shut down by any - 30 Governmental Entity because of an unsafe condition.

-Table 110-11 reflects a nonexclusive list of Submittals identified in Section GP 110.09 of the TPs and is not intended to be an all-inclusive or exhaustive listing of Submittals.
-Developer shall determine and submit all Submittals as required by the Contract Documents, Governmental Approvals, and Governmental Entities.
-Unless otherwise indicated, all Submittals must be submitted in both electronic format and hardcopy format.
-At a minimum and unless otherwise specified in the Contract Documents, Developer shall submit the following to ADOT in the formats described in Section GP 110.10.2.1.1 of the TPs:
+- 32 Table 110-11 reflects a nonexclusive list of Submittals identified in Section GP 110.09 of the - 33 TPs and is not intended to be an all-inclusive or exhaustive listing of Submittals.
+Developer shall - 34 determine and submit all Submittals as required by the Contract Documents, Governmental - 35 Approvals, and Governmental Entities.
+Unless otherwise indicated, Developer shall submit all - 36 Submittals in both electronic format and hardcopy format.
+At a minimum and unless otherwise - 37 specified in the Contract Documents, Developer shall submit the following to ADOT in the - 38 formats described in Section GP 110.10.2.2 of the TPs: